Home

 Publisher: Praeger of The Greenwood Publishing Group

 In CULT OF OSAMA, Dr. Peter Olsson approaches Osama bin Laden et. al. from an applied psychoanalytic and psychodynamic perspective.
 He applies psychological and social psychological observations from his 25-year study of destructive cults and cult leaders to try to understand the mind of Osama bin Laden.
-There are many journalistic, political, military and intelligence books about bin Laden and terror groups.
+There are many journalistic, political, military and intelligence books about bin Laden and Al Qaeda.
 But, Olsson’s study offers a purely psychological, psychobiographical, and social psychological perspective on Osama.
 Dr. Olsson is a psychiatrist and psychoanalyst and the author of Malignant Pied Pipers of Our Time, a 2005 study of destructive cults and cult leaders.

 A psychological Study of Destructive Cult Leaders from Rev. Jim Jones to Osama bin Laden